zoesimmons/hs-coding-club-box-model-philly-springside-chestn-f924/README.md

 ### Step 2:

-Open `index.html` in the browser by running in terminal ` `python -m SimpleHTTPServer 3000`.
+Open `index.html` in the browser by running in terminal `python -m SimpleHTTPServer 3000`.

 Once you have the server running, select `preview` and then `port 3000`.

 <img src="https://s3.amazonaws.com/after-school-assets/nitrous-preview.png" alt="nitrous preview">

 You'll notice so far, the site is just a blank canvas of categories for each type of poster.
-You're going to be responsible for putting the posters in the right categories, and framing them (you're the one doing the judging so you decide what look's best).
+You're going to be responsible for putting the posters in the right categories, and framing them (you're the one doing the judging so you decide what looks best).

 You'll code your solution in `css/style.css`.
-Go ahead and open that file in Nitrous, as well as `index.html`.
+Go ahead and open that file in the Nitrous text editor, as well as `index.html`.

 ### Step 3:

 Let's take a look inside the `images` directory.
-You'll notice several posters: Audrey Hepburn, Michael Jordan, New York City, Picasso, Beyonce, Andy Warhol, Woody Allen, and the Kardashians.
-The goal is to put each poster in an appropriate category, and add a snazzy border.
+You'll notice several posters: Audrey Hepburn, Michael Jordan, New York City, Picasso, Beyonce, Andy Warhol, Woody Allen, and the New York City skyline.
+The goal is to put each poster in an appropriate category, and add a snazzy frame.

 ### Step 4: "The Classy Roommate"

 <img id="audrey"  src="images/audrey.jpg" alt="Audrey Hepburn" align="right" width="100px" hspace="10">

 First, we need to center the image.
 Inside of `css/style.css`: